Individualized Dynamic Mediation Analysis Using Latent Factor Models: Simulation

 \end{footnotesize}

 We explore three distinct settings.
-Setting 1 represents a heterogeneous scenario where both positive and negative individual effects exist, which offset each other at the population level.
-This heterogeneous setting plays a pivotal role in achieving more comprehensive diagnostic coverage of Alzheimer’s disease, forming a basis for implementing precision medicine approaches \citep{jellinger2022recent}.
-Additionally, we assess the adaptivity of our method in a homogeneous setting, denoted as Setting 2, where all individuals share the same dynamic mediation effects.
-In Section \ref{sec:addsimu} of the Supplementary Materials, we also examine another heterogeneous setting with no counteractive effects (Setting 3).
-Across all settings, we set the number of time points as $T=5$ and generate the exposure $X_{it}$ from $\operatorname{Unif}[1,2]$.
+Setting 1 represents a heterogeneous case where positive and negative individual effects coexist and offset each other at the population level, highlighting heterogeneity in the mediation process relevant to precision medicine \citep{jellinger2022recent}.
+Additionally, we assess the adaptivity of our method in a homogeneous setting (Setting 2), where all individuals share the same dynamic mediation effects.
+In Section C.1 of the Supplementary Material, we also examine another heterogeneous setting with no counteractive effects (Setting 3).
+In all settings, we set the number of time points as $T=5$ and generate the exposure $X_{it}$ from $\operatorname{Unif}[1,2]$.
 We consider $n=(50,100)$ and $p=(30,100)$.

-For hyper-parameter selection, we set $\lambda_r$ as mentioned in Section \ref{subsec:tune} and select $(\lambda_r,c_f)$ by minimizing the BIC in (\ref{eq:BIC}).
+Due to space limitations, additional simulations assessing robustness to nonlinear models, extra unmeasured confounders, varying $n/p$ ratios, and inference performance are reported in Section~C of the Supplementary Material.